mit-cml/yrtoolkit/yr/tutorials/RL_TametheDog.md

 ## Q-Table Procedures II

 Here are some examples to solidify your understanding of Q-Tables.
-Note that you do need to replicate these examples in code.
+Note that you do not need to replicate these examples in code.

 For example, for the Q-Table shown below
 ![Q-Table](../images/RL_tamethedog/QT3.png){:.enlargeImage}